Thomas Nasca

-Thomas Joseph Nasca (born 1949) is an American nephrologist, medical educator and administrator who served as the president and chief executive officer of the Accreditation Council for Graduate Medical Education (ACGME) from 2007 to 2024.
+Thomas Joseph Nasca (born 1949) is an American nephrologist, medical educator, and administrator who served as president and chief executive officer of the Accreditation Council for Graduate Medical Education (ACGME) from 2007 to 2024.

-Thomas J. Nasca Professionalism Award is named after him.
+Thomas J. Nasca Professionalism Award is named is his honor.

 Early life and education

-Thomas Joseph Nasca grew up in White Plains, New York.
-He earned a bachelor of science degree with high honors at the University of Notre Dame in 1971.
-He earned his medical degree from Jefferson Medical College in 1975.
-He completed his residency from UPMC Mercy.
-Later, he received training in internal medicine at Mercy Hospital of Pittsburgh, followed by a nephrology fellowship at Rhode Island Hospital.
+Nasca grew up in White Plains, New York.
+He earned a Bachelor of Science degree with high honors from the University of Notre Dame in 1971 and a medical degree from Jefferson Medical College in 1975.
+He completed his residency from UPMC Mercy, trained in internal medicine at Mercy Hospital of Pittsburgh, and completed a nephrology fellowship at Rhode Island Hospital.

 Career

-Nasca joined Jefferson's faculty in 1992 as vice‑chair of medicine, directing both the residency program and the division of nephrology.
-He became acting dean in July 2000 and was formally appointed dean and senior vice‑president for academic affairs in January 2001, assuming stewardship of Jefferson University Physicians as well.
-During his deanship he emphasized outcomes‑based curricula and aggressive student‑aid fundraising, initiatives that foreshadowed his later national work on competency‑based accreditation.
+Nasca joined Jefferson's faculty in 1992 as vice chair of medicine and directed its residency program and the division of nephrology.
+He became acting dean in July 2000 and was appointed dean and senior vice‑president for academic affairs in January 2001, also overseeing Jefferson University Physicians.
+During his tenure, he emphasized outcomes-based curricula and expanded student financial aid.

 In September 2007, Nasca left Jefferson to lead the Chicago‑based the Accreditation Council for Graduate Medical Education (ACGME).
-He is credited with modernizing the U.S. accreditation framework through staged implementation of the Next Accreditation System, expanding oversight to a single pathway for both MD and DO programs, and launching major initiatives on physician well‑being, diversity, and global standards.
-He announced his decision to step down effective January 2025 to found the ACGME Center for Professionalism and the Future of Medicine.
+He led implementation of the Next Accreditation System, unified accreditation pathways for MD and DO programs, and launched initiatives focused on physician well-being, diversity, and global standards.
+He announced he would step down effective January 2025 to found the ACGME Center for Professionalism and the Future of Medicine.

-In 2024, Nasca served as an honorary chair of the Arnold P. Gold Foundation's Annual Gala benefitting humanistic medical‑education programs.
+In 2024, Nasca served as honorary chair of the Arnold P. Gold Foundation's annual gala supporting humanistic medical education programs.